collin-thomas/bascik/README.md

 - [ ] Consider using an attribute to define slots `<div data-basic-slot></div>`
 - [ ] Named slots <https://vuejs.org/guide/components/slots.html#named-slots>
 - [ ] Slots fallback content <https://vuejs.org/guide/components/slots.html#fallback-content>
+- [ ] Test adding vue-petite to a page <https://github.com/vuejs/petite-vue#usage>
 - [ ] Add scoped JS script tags
 - [ ] Script tags that only run at build
+- [ ] Script tags that only run when a page is requested
 - [ ] Add support for custom attributes/props, think custom image component
 - [ ] Config option for verbose logging.
 Toggles `{cause}` in `console.warn|error`.
 - [ ] Serve non html files such as images with the HTTP2 server. <https://stackoverflow.com/a/40899767/1469690>